backstreetkiwi/lexi4j/README.md

 * I once had a major f***-up in my digital image archive (I was able to restore it thanks to a good backup strategy).
 I guess it was rather my fault than the library's, but it was really hard to figure out what went wrong.
 Long story short, it had to do with encoding...

 As I am used to smart little Linux tools like **`exiftool`** I decided to switch to using them.
 As I wanted to have some caching, I came up with the idea of wrapping it in a Java lib.
 Let's go...

-## Build
-The build is planned to be done via GitHub Actions
-As the library relies on certain Linux command line tools, its tests use these tools.
-To allow for testing, the Maven build should be executed in a container that has these tools installed.
-Use

-    build.sh

-to run the build inside Docker.

 [commons-imaging]: https://commons.apache.org/proper/commons-imaging/